-Press [File Edit].
+Press [File Edit] to open the File Edit menu (7153.1).
 A detailed file list appears.
 You can edit the files in the same way as for other files.

 Batch File Operations

 You can process all files or registers in batch.